Teaching and Learning

 - The next module is then automatically released.

-- See your personal deadline and how many days you have to complete the module.
+- See your personal deadline and how long you have to complete the module.

 - Read the interactive module content, watch the module videos and read more extensively from the reading list supplied online and in the Student Handbook.